SmithWillSuffice/ohanga-pai/content/blog/19_europonzi.md

 In any case, you do not need Wall Street or bankers to impose fiscal discipline, the general population is always sufficient.
 The neoliberal elites of course hate the very idea of democracy (a point Randall Wray made very well at the same conference).
-The population at large really does not like like to see the prices inflate --- even when the real wage is rising!
+The population at large really does not like to see the prices inflate --- even when the real wage is rising!
 Go figure.
 So regardless of the bankers and elite pearl-clutchers, any reasonable democracy will constrain government.
 How?
 Vote them out of office and try the other guys.